Geographical information systems officer

 Geographical information systems (GIS) officers capture and analyse a range of geographical data using GIS systems in order to help organisations make long-term plans

-GIS systems are computerised systems used to collect, store, analyse, manipulate and present a range of complex geographical and spatial data.
+GIS systems are computerised systems used to capture, store, analyse, manipulate and present a range of complex geographical and spatial data.
 Data can come in a range of formats including cartographic, photographic, digital (for example, from satellites) and remote sensing, or in tables and spreadsheets.

 Using GIS technology, you'll overlay all these types of data into one map, manipulating it so that all the sources have the same scales and allowing complex readings to be taken from the map.